What Is Childhood Disintegrative Disorder?

 • Loss of hand-eye coordination

 The symptoms of this disorder can range in severity.
-A child who has lost their ability to wash themselves, brush their teeth, use the toilet, maintain bowel or bladder control, or feed themselves may have symptoms of CDD.
+A child who has lost their ability to wash themselves, brush their teeth, use the toilet, maintain bladder or bowel control, or feed themselves may have symptoms of CDD.
 This is a complex disorder and a rare condition characterized by a reversal in a child’s development after having apparently normal development before.
 These symptoms may seem to follow new seizure activity or a long period of illness.
 However, they may also appear out of the blue.

 The rarity of this disorder can make it difficult to give an exact prognosis.
 Some children regress faster than others, and the extent of regression can vary from case to case.
 Research into this disorder shows that some children may stop regressing and re-learn skills, while others continue to regress.
 It can help to recognize the symptoms of CDD as early as possible so that a diagnosis can be made and therapy can begin.

-Treatment of CDD
+Treatment of autism spectrum disorders like CDD

 Therapy for CDD often includes: